lapce/plugin-server-protocol/_specifications/psp/0.1/specification.md

 Plugin Features provide much of the behavior in the Plugin Sever Protocol.
 The main language feature categories are:

-* LSP features (steming from LSP), and some methods for LSP handling
+* LSP features (stemming from LSP), and some methods for LSP handling
 * Settings features, like adding new settings or registering commands
 * UI features, like drawing on the screen, or in a new window.